hastyk52/Asteroids/README.md

 __Future Plans__
 * Add authorization
 * Change to allow anyone to play the game but authorization required to interact with highscore board
-* Allow players to change the scoreboard to display thier scores, scores outside the top 10, ect...
+* Allow players to change the scoreboard to display their scores, scores outside the top 10, ect...
-* Migrate to mongoDB and add geolocation query's to sort by location
+* Migrate to mongoDB and add geolocation queries to sort by location
-* Change meteors size to vary.
+* Change the meteor's size to vary.
-* When larger meteors are hit the break into smaller mneteors
+* When larger meteors are hit the break into smaller meteors
 * Add an alien spaceship enemy
-* Add powerups (rapid fire, exploding missiles, ect...)
+* Add power ups (rapid fire, exploding missiles, ect...)
 * Increase difficulty as time/score increase

 ## Credits
 [Build a space shooter with phaser 3](https://learn.yorkcs.com/2019/02/06/build-a-space-shooter-with-phaser-3/)